The Uniform Commercial Code (UCC) contains rules applying to many types of commercial contracts, including those related to:

 Or, let's say you run a service-based business and you want to lease office space.
 Once you've settled on the space you want and discussed the details with the owner or management company, you'll be presented with a commercial lease.
-That lease is a contract—but not one that is covered in the UCC.
+That lease is a contract—but not one that's covered under the UCC.

 Like contracts related to the sale of commercial real estate, rules for contracts for leasing commercial real estate will instead be found in state real estate statutes and in court cases.

-The same general point applies to real estate leases.
-New York law is typical: lease laws are part of the state's real property laws, not its commercial code.
+For example, New York law is typical: Lease laws are part of the state's real property laws, not its commercial code.

 All of these situations involve contracts between the service provider and the client or customer.
 Your state's version of the UCC, however, will not provide guidance on these types of contracts.

-In many instances, if you hire an employee, there will not be a written employment contract.
-At most, there may be a written offer letter.
-In fact, in many cases, it may be inadvisable for you to be highly detailed about what you are offering an employee.
+In many instances, if you hire an employee, you won't use a written employment contract.
+At most, there might be a written offer letter.
+In fact, in many cases, it might be inadvisable for you to be highly detailed about what you're offering an employee.